leroy9472/MeepleLM/README.md

 To reproduce the training process:

 1. **Install LLaMA-Factory:**
-Please refer to the [official LLaMA-Factory repository](https://github.com/hiyouga/LLaMA-Factory) for installation instructions.
+Please refer to the official repository] for installation instructions.
 2. **Register Datasets:**
 Add the paths from `data/finetuning/` to LLaMA-Factory's `data/dataset_info.json`.
 3. **Run Training:**